 18) Elves of the Estate: do your kids love to dress up?
 Get them a pair of Elf ears and head over to Billings Estate for a party with Santa and Mrs. Claus.
 Saturday December 17th, 2015, from 10am to 4pm.
 Cost: $16 per family

 19) Mayor's Christmas Party: this annual bash is held at Ottawa City Hall and is a fun-filled afternoon with skating, free beavertails, live performances and more.
 Cost: free, and OC Transpo rides there are free too!
-Details for 2016 have not yet been posted, so stay tuned to the City of Ottawa's website.
+This year's party will take place on Saturday December 9th from 2pm to 6pm.
+Stay tuned to the city's website for more details!

 20) Olde Fashioned Christmas in Manotick: I've never been, but this event looks fantastic!
 Shop for crafts, see Santa, get a wagon ride or listen to carollers!
 Cost: free, unless you want to do some shopping and eating!

 21) Photos with Santa: Santa Pierre at Place D'Orleans has been around for many years, and is a favourite for young children.
-I've never been successful at getting my kids to sit with Santa, but we still enjoy going to look at him from a safe distance ;) Cost: digital photos for $15
+I've never been successful at getting my kids to sit with Santa, but we still enjoy going to look at him from a safe distance ;) Santa Pierre will be back on November 25th, so stay tuned to the website for schedule updates.
+Cost: digital photos for $15

 22) Go see a movie!
 I have so many wonderful memories seeing movies with my parents over the holidays.
-Rainbow Cinemas ($25 per family, cheaper on Tuesdays) and Cine Starz ($20 per family) are great affordable options.
+Imagine Cinemas ($22 per family of four, cheaper on Tuesdays) and Cine Starz ($20 per family) are great affordable options.

-23) Gift of Lights: this is a 2 km drive-through light display at Wesley Clover Parks - it will feature over 30 light displays and a 100 foot light tunnel at the end of the drive!
-This is presented by MAJIC 100 in support of the Sens Foundation, and costs $20 per car.
-Purchase tickets here.
+23) Magic of Lights: this is a 2 km drive-through light display at Wesley Clover Parks - it will feature over 30 light displays and a 100 foot light tunnel at the end of the drive!
+This is presented by MAJIC 100 in support of the Sens Foundation, and cost last year was $20 per car - soon to be updated for this year, but hopefully has not increased too much!

 25) Too tired to do any more activities?
 Stay home, put on Elf and pig out on homemade caramel popcorn.
 Stoke the fire and hug your loved ones.